Best Things To Do In Sydney for Easter Holidays

 Summer might be over, but there’s still plenty of opportunities to enjoy time on the water in the Easter school holidays.
 Get on a jet boat with OZ Jet Boating and take a thrilling tour of Sydney Harbour, complete with spins, slides, speed and stunts.
 If the beach is more your scene, head to Bondi and enjoy a kid-friendly surfing session with Lets Go Surfing, followed by a trip to the super hip Speedos café, which even holds the title of ‘World’s most Instagrammable café’.
 Kids will love the infamous Gaytime waffles for breakfast whereas parents can enjoy a healthy vegan treat whilst people watching the uber cool North Bondi locals.

-5. Hunt for Eggs at the Botanic Gardens
+5. Hunt for Easter Eggs at the Botanic Gardens

 6. Spend Easter with some real chickens and rabbits